When to Replace Your Watch Battery: The Complete Guide

 Watch Type Typical Battery Life Notes

-Standard quartz (3 hands) 2-3 years Typical for most everyday quartz watches
+Standard quartz (3 hands) 2 to 3 years Typical for most everyday quartz watches

-Quartz with date complication 18 months - 2 years Date display draws slightly more power
+Quartz with date complication 18 months to 2 years Date display draws slightly more power

-Quartz chronograph 12-18 months Chronograph functions drain the battery faster when used
+Quartz chronograph 12 to 18 months Chronograph functions drain faster when used

-Swiss ETA 901.001 (Söner Nostalgia) 11 years High-efficiency Swiss movement with ultra-long power cell
+Swiss ETA 901.001 (Söner Nostalgia) 11 years High-efficiency Swiss movement.
+Replace once in a decade.

-Mechanical / automatic No battery required Powered by mainspring - needs winding or wrist motion
+Mechanical / automatic No battery required Powered by mainspring.
+Needs winding or daily wrist motion.

 Battery life varies significantly depending on movement type and complications.
-The Swiss ETA 901.001 used in the Söner Nostalgia collection achieves 11 years through an extremely efficient circuit design - effectively removing battery replacement as a practical concern for the watch's first decade of ownership.
+The Swiss ETA 901.001 used in the Söner Nostalgia collection achieves 11 years through an extremely efficient circuit design effectively removing battery replacement as a practical concern for the watch's first decade of ownership.
+This is one of the reasons a quality movement specification matters: the difference in battery life between a quality Swiss movement and a generic movement at the same price tier can be measured in years, not months.

 What Affects Watch Battery Life